Waiver of SCRA

 There are different ways that the SCRA rights can be waived.
 This resource deals with completing a waiver for a lawsuit that has been filed against you, but that want to allow to go forward.
 Remember, you can answer a lawsuit against you WITHOUT waiving your SCRA rights and you may be able to postpone the lawsuit until you get back to place where the lawsuit was filed.
 If you waive your SCRA rights, however, you will not be able use those benefits of the SCRA.

 What do I need?
-This is an easy-to-use interactive that helps the servicemember draft a Waiver of SCRA Rights & Entry of Appearance & Consent to Jurisdiction.
+This is an easy-to-use sample form that helps the servicemember draft a Waiver of SCRA Rights & Entry of Appearance & Consent to Jurisdiction.
 This sample form will probably need to be modified before use in the state court where the lawsuit was filed.
-The program will create the form and instructions.
 All you need to do is: